BleuLlama/LLPdTools/README.md

-# playdate-select
+# LLPdTools

-playdate-select is a simple shell script to swap around Playdate SDK versions Made by Scott Lawrence - yorgle@gmail.com
+This is a collection of tools that I've made to help with development for the PlayDate console platform.

+- **playdate-select** lets you select the active Playdate SDK version
+- **pdxinfo-extract** returns the values out of a project's PDXINFO file
+- **Makefile.Lua.mk** a makefile to be included that provides build, test, and distribution targets

 # Initial Setup